How to Use Swam or Swum (Irregular Verb Conjugations)

 What's the past tense of "swim"?

 The simple past tense of swim is swam, and the past participle is swum.
-Use swam for simple past and swum with auxiliary verbs like "have" or "had".
+Use swam for simple past and swum for past participle forms.

 Verb forms of 'swim'